bitr8/agregarr-dev/README.md

 - **Coming Soon**: Create Coming Soon Collections based off monitored content in Radarr/Sonarr, or anticipated releases from Trakt, complete with trailers and poster overlays.
 - **Overseerr Requests**: Generate Collections either for each users requests (only visible to that user), or for All Requests
 - **Tautulli Statistics**: Generate Collections based on the Most Popular content on your server
-- **Independent Reordering**: Control the order in which Collections appear across the Home/Recommended screens and the Library tab independetly
+- **Independent Reordering**: Control the order in which Collections appear across the Home/Recommended screens and the Library tab independently
 - **Keeps Plex Updated**: Collections will be be updated on every sync (default 12 hours, custom scheduling available).
 Custom sync options available per-collection.
 - **Randomise Home Order**: Keep your home screen dynamic by rotating the order in which collections appear (separate scheduling available)
 - **Template System**: Easily set collection names with flexible templating and title importing from lists.